 Can You Extend Your Car Lease as a Result of the Coronavirus?

-Several automakers are offering lease extensions to get customers through the worst of the pandemic.
-Maserati, for example, will extend leases for as long as six months.
+Many automakers have offered lease extensions to get customers through the worst of the pandemic.
+Jaguar and Land Rover, for example, will extend leases for as long as six months.
 If you opt for an extension, it’s critical you discuss whether your mileage cap will be increased or whether you’ll be subject to the original limit.
 Through this due diligence, you can manage your driving and avoid excess mileage fees.

-If you’re one of the thousands of employees who’ve suddenly found themselves with no job or drastically cut hours, the thought of making a lease payment is probably stressing you out.
-Fortunately, the majority of automakers, and their leasing arms, are deferring payments on current leases.
+If you’re one of the millions of employees who’ve suddenly found themselves with no job or drastically cut hours, the thought of making a lease payment is probably stressing you out.
+Fortunately, the majority of automakers, and their leasing arms, have deferred payments on current leases.